 For I believe they are one and the same.

 And we cannot judge either.
 For to judge a soul is not only to completely know the countless actions taken by a person but it is to completely understand why they were made.
-The thoughts, beliefs, feelings and history that went into taking each individual action.
+The thoughts, beliefs, history, relationships, biology/genetics, socioeconomic conditions, etc., that impacted each individual action.
 Assimilating the totality of that information, that life, into a single answer.
 It is a calculation only The Greatest Love can make.

 Beliefs, as well as thoughts and knowledge I do not believe are primarily considered on the day of judgement.
 A loving god permits us to think and believe and know as we wish.
 However when beliefs influence our actions then the content and strength of those beliefs are examined, and their origins determined, in order to better understand why an action was made.

 Consider the extreme example of racism again.
 What if your beliefs are racist?
 Still, I believe, The Greatest Love, will not consider it on your day of judgement so long as it did not affect any of your actions.
 If your racist beliefs caused you to, for example, commit or incite racist violence then you will be judged primarily on the action.
 Beliefs and other pertinent secondary information will then be considered in understanding why the action was taken.
 The Greatest Love may determine that the action was taken because of your racist beliefs.
 But then those beliefs must be dissected all the way through the person’s life.
-Why did the person have racist beliefs?
-Was it due to their own moral weakness and/or were they raised in a family that fiercely promoted such racist views?
+Why did the person have such beliefs?
+Were they raised in a family that fiercely promoted such racist views?
 Was it due to overgeneralized assessments of past experiences that went unchallenged by others?
 Were they unable, or were they unwilling, to question and self-reflect upon such assessments themselves?
 And so on.

 Understanding completely all actions by looking at the totality of one’s life including beliefs from conception through to death.
 Repeat this for every action taken by that person.
 Then given all these primary actions and secondary rationales come to a conclusion about a person’s love.
 About their soul.
 That I believe is the day of judgement.
 And how is a final decision made?
 Only The Greatest Love knows.
 But I believe they are a loving god of mercy.